I tossed and turned.

-Too much of melatonin can cause opposite reaction.
-So start with a small amount.
+Too much melatonin can cause the opposite reaction.
+So I started with a small amount.
 I used 1-3 sprays of Native Rest.

 Don’t Give Up

 Don’t get discouraged if healing takes a long time.
-The damage usually doesn’t happen over night, neither does the healing.
-It can take months or years to get to the point where you can sleep without sleep aids.
+The damage usually doesn’t happen overnight, neither does the recovery.

 Wishing you peaceful, healing sleep and sweet dreams.